pleets/laravel-paypal/README.md

 PAYPAL_LIVE_CLIENT_ID=
 PAYAL_LIVE_SECRET=
 ```
-And you can choose your current environment with the following.
+Finally you can choose your current environment with the following.

 ```properties
 PAYPAL_ENVIRONMENT=sandbox